etn0tw/cmscve_test/README.md

-# cmscve_test
+# The name of an affected Product.
+Springboot version of JFinalcms or SpringbootCMS
+# The affected or fixed version(s).
+SpringbootCMS 1.0
+# The CVE ID for the entry
+CVE-2023-43191
-# 0x01 vulnerability description
+# A prose description
-The rapid development of JreCMS, dynamic addition of fields, custom tags, dynamic creation of database tables and crud data, database backup and recovery, dynamic addition of sites (multi-site function), one-click generation of template code, so that you can easily open to build your own independent website, but also easy to secondary development, so that you can quickly build a personalized independent website.
-Background functions include: global configuration (configuration parameters, model management) Basic content (website information, company information, content columns) Content management (content data, label management) Expanded content (message information, rotating pictures, links, custom forms, custom data) Public number management (wechat menu) System management (website management, system roles, system users, system users, system information, etc.) Database management, template management, JreCMS foreground message can be embedded malicious code saved in the database.
-When users browse the comments, these malicious codes embedded in the HTML will be executed, and the user's browser will be controlled by the attacker, so as to achieve the special purpose of the attacker, such as cookie theft.
+JFinalCMS foreground message can be embedded malicious code saved in the database.
+When users browse the comments, these malicious codes embedded in the HTML will be executed, and the user's browser will be controlled by the attacker, so as to achieve the special purpose of the attacker, such as cookie theft
+# Other supplement
 Hole address: http://ip:8888/guestbook code download address: https://gitee.com/heyewei/SpringBootCMS.git hole location: a message fill out malicious JavaScript code submitted.
 Browsing messages in the foreground and background are both triggering malicious code content.
-# 0x02 exploit
+# Exploit

 ![image.png](https://cdn.nlark.com/yuque/0/2023/png/21570886/1694499385096-4a71947c-5646-4591-8662-41bc6675f8eb.png#averageHue=%23ece1b8&clientId=ua4912bdd-475e-4&from=paste&height=840&id=ub9ed8555&originHeight=963&originWidth=1760&originalType=binary&ratio=1.1458333730697632&rotation=0&showTitle=false&size=83457&status=done&style=none&taskId=u32ef587e-5cc2-445d-9bec-5cf3edd867f&title=&width=1535.9999467329565)
 Enter malicious content after submission